How to Change Your Credit Card Due Date

 What to Expect After the Change

 It could take a couple of billing cycles for your new due date to be effective.
 Continue to pay close attention to the payment due date on your billing statement so your payments are on time.
-Once your due date change becomes effective, that's the due date you'll have each month.
+Once your due date change becomes effective, that's the due date you'll have each month going forward.

 Your first statement after you change your payment due date may have a higher finance charge if changing your due date makes your billing cycle longer for that month.
 Don't worry.
-Your finance charge and minimum payment will be more normal on your next billing statement.
+Your finance charge and minimum payment will return to more typical amounts on your next billing statement.

 What If You Can't Change the Due Date